WayneKeenan/Neutrino/README.md

 - IMGUI, immediate mode GUI
 - FindSDL2 cmake modules

-All external dependencies can be brought into the project by running:
+All external dependencies can be brought into the project (via git clone) by running:

 `./external_dependencies/SetupDeps.sh`

+IMGUI & GLM are header only libraries so require no additional build steps.

 ##Documentation